initios/rodolfo/README.md

   - template.rb – a ruby prawn template (see recipes folder for examples)
   - data.json - as a valid data example and to test your template (optional)

-Check the recipes folder for examples.
+Check the recipes folder for examples or check [Rodolfo-Recipes](https://github.com/initios/rodolfo-recipes)

 By default prawn, prawn/table and prawn/measurements are loaded.